It's the best holiday of the year, but we can make it better.

 But could it be… even better?
 What this newsletter presupposes is: maybe it could.

-That’s right, it’s the Thanksgiving Edition of A Good Day In Hell, the Action Cookbook Newsletter’s every-Friday digest where we supply you with useful recommendations in food, drink, music, literature, and more.
+That’s right, it’s the Thanksgiving Edition the Action Cookbook Newsletter’s Friday digest, where we supply you weekly with useful recommendations in food, drink, music, literature, and more.
 Normally, I’d give you seven items (reflecting our collective Friday climb out of the workweek’s Seventh Circle of Hell), with one or two of those items being food.
 This is Thanksgiving, though.
 We’re going to need more than that.

 So today it’s going to be a full menu with pairings — seven good things in other areas, paired with seven ways you can level-up your Thanksgiving.